Restoring America’s Greatest River Initiative

 Lower Mississippi River Batture Reforestation Project

 Monetary incentives are offered to landowners in the Lower Mississippi River floodplain in order to reforest cleared land.
 These funds are available through the Wetland Reserve Enhancement Partnership (WREP).
 The project began in 2012.
-Conservation easements on approximately 27,000 acres have been secured to date or are pending closure.
+Conservation easements on more than 32,000 acres have been secured to date or are pending closure.

-Lower Mississippi River Basin Asian Carp Management and Control
+Lower Mississippi River Basin Invasive Carp Management and Control

-This initiative focuses on ways to control and manage non-native, invasive Asian carp (Silver Carp, Bighead Carp, Black Carp and Grass Carp) in the Lower Mississippi River Basin and its major tributaries and their watersheds, including the Arkansas River, Red River, White River, St. Francis River, Yazoo River, Obion River, Big Black River and Hatchie River.
+This initiative focuses on ways to control and manage non-native, invasive carp (Silver Carp, Bighead Carp, Black Carp and Grass Carp) in the Lower Mississippi River Basin and its major tributaries and their watersheds, including the Arkansas River, Red River, White River, St. Francis River, Yazoo River, Obion River, Big Black River and Hatchie River.

 Fishing the Lower Mississippi River